test123-all/hydropulser-database-scripts/README.md

 ## Possible Improvements:
 The following list includes possible improvements that have been identified up to this version:
+1. TODO: Reevaluation of the approach to generate the data files.
+Should be replaced by a more efficient one in the future, because it is still really cumbersome to use and especially to set up and maintain.
+2. If the approach should be kept TODO: Overall refactoring of the existing code (add docstrings to the refactored functions, test case clean up and documentation).
-- The scripts of the AIMS project are mainly hardcoded especially
+3. If the approach should be kept TODO: The scripts of the AIMS project are mainly hardcoded and should be made modular,
+especially:
-  - for the components (`gitlab_db_component.py`) and the substances (`gitlab_db_substance.py`).
+   1. for the components (`gitlab_db_component.py`) and the substances (`gitlab_db_substance.py`).
-  - the `gitlab_db_mdgen.py` to the sensors and doesn't work with components and substances.
+   2. the `gitlab_db_mdgen.py` to the sensors and doesn't work with components and substances.
-- Enhance the rdf sensor files by different uncertainties and the possibility of declaring these uncertainties inside the `sensor_table.xlsx`.

 ## Current To Do List:
 - How to automatically add images to the sensor README.md files?
-- Since there is a README.md file present for the one example component of the FST.
-Is there a script for it or is it created by hand?

 ## Dependencies: